foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 A python application that also uses the APDU interface is `ssscli`_, a tool developed by NXP to provide direct access to its secure element.
-This tool might serve some purpose during development but it is not required on a deployed product (we advise users to deploy **fio-se05x-cli** and standard pkcs#11 tools instead).
+While it can serve a purpose during development, it is not required on a deployed product.
+We advise deploying with **fio-se05x-cli** and the standard pkcs#11 tools instead.

 .. code-block:: none